linuxbox-cz/pgdist/README.md

 - The above command creates role *My_beautiful_role* with ability to **login** and when installing PGdist creates **password** and stores it to directory defined either by you with `--directory` OR in path setted in *Distribution* configuration file.

-- If you want to create role without *password*, just don't add it, or if you want to create role without login, use `nologin`.
+- If you want to create role without *password*, just don´t add it, or if you want to create role without login, use `nologin`.

 Change settings for your role in project: